zaltac/NumMethodsWPseudoCodes/Chapter08/videos.md

 [Video 3.
 Romberg's Rule](https://youtube.com/video/4EIfPGYe3L8/) This video covers the theoretical and practval aspects of the Romberg's rule.
 A numerical example problem is solved step by step.

 [Video 4.
 Adaptive Integration](https://youtu.be/bDPjUDB9m9s) This video covers the theoretical and practical aspects of adaptive Simpson's 1/3 rule.
 The solution of an example integral problem is illustrated step by step.

+[Video 5.
+Newton-Cotes Integration](https://youtu.be/EbT8k_gU5dM) This video deals with the closed and open Newton-Cotes rules.
+However, this lecture is largely devoted to closed Newton-Cotes rules.
+It provides step-by-step solution of an itegral with an endpoint singularity.